Explanation Bias is a Product: Revealing the Hidden Lexical and Position Preferences in Post-Hoc Feature Attribution: Experiments on Artificial Data

-\paragraph{\uline{Bias-attr} for inter-method comparison} If pre-training were the only source of bias, we would expect all attribution methods to exhibit a consistent bias for the same model, same random seed.
-This is not the case (attributions are different per method), indicating that at least one or more attribution methods are biased independently from model bias.
-We define attribution bias (\textbf{Bias-attr}) as the averaged pairwise JS distance between the target method $a$ and each of the other methods $a'$ sampled from $\mathcal{A}$.
+\paragraph{\uline{Bias-attr} for inter-method comparison} If the model were the only source of bias, all attribution methods would exhibit this bias consistently for the same model, same random seed.
+This is not the case (attributions differ across methods), indicating that at least some attribution methods introduce bias independently from the model.
+We define attribution bias (\textbf{Bias-attr}) as the averaged pairwise JS distance between the target method $a$ and each other method $a'$ sampled from $\mathcal{A}$.

 It is unknown which of the attribution methods in $\mathcal{A}$ are the most biased.
 Based on the principle of reproducibility in science \citep{popper2005logic}, a finding that is confirmed through different means is more likely to be correct: can a majority consensus among methods be indicative of faithfulness?
 Are outlier explanations more likely to be wrong?
-We therefore question whether we observe similar patterns in Bias-attr and Bias-agg.
+To answer these open questions, we investigate whether Bias-attr and Bias-agg behave similarly.
 In other words, are attribution methods that differ mostly from the rest (high Bias-attr) or are most similar to the rest (low Bias-attr) respectively the most and least biased with respect to a baseline expressing absence of bias (high and low Bias-agg)?

-\paragraph{Faithfulness metrics as sanity check} Determining the faithfulness of attributions helps us understand whether the explanations reflect the real feature contributions to the model's prediction.
+\paragraph{Faithfulness metrics: a sanity check} Determining the faithfulness of attributions helps us understand whether the explanations reflect the real feature contributions to the model's prediction.
 In our controlled setting, a method with high Bias-agg should also be relatively unfaithful, as the model should not have associated any class signals to positions or lexical elements.
 Do we observe this?

 We assess faithfulness through two widely used metrics: \textbf{\textit{sufficiency}} (\textit{suff}) \citep{lei2016rationalizing}, which is obtained by removing the top-1 tokens (the rationale $r_i$) from the input $x_i$ and observing the change in probability towards the ground truth label; \textbf{\textit{comprehensiveness}} (\textit{cmp}) \citep{yu2019rethinking}, which is the change in probability obtained by removing the context ($x_i\setminus r_i$) around the top-1 tokens from $x_i$.
 Formally, following \citet{deyoung2020eraser}: